Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: The New PBT Algorithm

 \subsection{Pattern-Backtracking Algorithm (PBT)}

-We call our new method \emph{Pattern-Backtracking} (PBT) as it uses the backtracking approach to browse the search space of patterns.
-The key idea behind the PBT algorithm is that it is not necessary to search the space of plans; it is sufficient to search the space of patterns checking, for each eligible complete pattern, if there are any valid plans in its equivalence class.
+We call our new method \emph{Pattern-Backtracking} (PBT) as it uses the backtracking approach to systematically explore the search space of patterns.
+The key idea behind the PBT algorithm is that it is not necessary to search the space of plans; it is sufficient to search the space of patterns checking, for each eligible complete pattern, if it is authorised.
+(This idea was used in the preliminary version \cite{KaGaGu} of this paper; a similar idea was also exploited by dos Santos et al.~\citeyear{SantosRCP15,SantosRCP17} who however use different algorithmic techniques such as Petri nets and Datalog.)

 The algorithm is FPT for parameter $k$, as the size of the space of patterns is a function of $k$ only, and finding a valid plan within an equivalence class (or detecting that the equivalence class does not contain any valid plans) takes time polynomial in $n$.
-This separation helps to focus on the most important decisions first (as the search for eligible complete patterns is the hardest part of the problem) significantly speeding up the algorithm.
+This separation helps to focus on the most important decisions first (as the search for eligible complete patterns is the hardest part of the problem).

-The basic version of PBT is a backtracking algorithm traversing the space of patterns, see Figure~\ref{fig:backtracking}.
+The basic version of PBT is a DPLL-style backtracking algorithm traversing the space of patterns, see Figure~\ref{fig:backtracking}.
 The search starts with an empty pattern $\pattern$, and then, at each forward iteration, the algorithm adds one step to $\pattern$.
 Let $S(\pattern)$ denote the steps included in $\pattern$.
 The branching captures the simple notion that any step $s$ not in $S(\pattern)$ must either be placed in some block of $\pattern$, or else form a new block.
 These choices are disjoint and so it follows that the search tree is indeed a tree; the same pattern cannot be produced in different ways.
-Hence the tree can be searched using depth-first search (DFS)\@. \DXKii{Place the sentences about Zykov's method here?}
+Hence the tree can be searched using depth-first search (DFS)\@.
+This is the key difference between PBT and the previous pattern-based WSP algorithm, PUI\@.
+PUI explores the space of patterns in a breadth-first way, in the worst case building and storing an exponential-in-$k$ number of valid incomplete patterns.
+This leads to the space complexity of PUI also being exponential in $k$.
+For details see Section~\ref{sec:branching-strategies}.

-Pruning in the basic version is based on constraint violations only.
+Pruning in the basic version of PBT is based on constraint violations only.
 Hence, any leaf node at level $k$ in the basic version corresponds to an eligible complete pattern.
 Using Proposition~\ref{prop:matching}, the algorithm verifies the authorisation of the pattern.
 Once an eligible authorised (i.e.\ valid) complete pattern is found, the algorithm terminates returning the corresponding valid complete plan.